-- · to reflect the individuals' ongoing contributions; - · to create an incentive to remain with us; and - · to provide a long-term incentive to achieve or exceed our financial goals.
+- to reflect the individuals' ongoing contributions; - to create an incentive to remain with us; and - · to provide a long-term incentive to achieve or exceed our financial goals.

 In granting stock options in the current year, we may consider the cumulative benefit of stock options granted in prior years.
 We do not have a program, plan or practice to time stock option grants to our executives in coordination with the release of material nonpublic information.
 We have not re-priced any of our options and do not intend to re-price or otherwise adjust options in the event that fair market value of our common stock declines below an option grant price.
-In mid-2014, after review of each individual's ongoing contributions to the Company, Mr. Barbier, Dr. Friedmann and Mr. Roddy received options to purchase 600,000, 300,000 and150,000 shares of our common stock, respectively.
-In November 2014, at the same time the Compensation Committee determined that there would be no bonus payments in 2014, Mr. Barbier, Dr. Friedmann and Mr. Roddy received options to purchase 600,000, 300,000 and 150,000 shares of our common stock, respectively.
-We have not granted any options to the named executive officers in 2015.
+In December 2015, after review of each individual's contributions to the Company and consideration of option grants provided in prior years, Mr. Barbier received options to purchase 600,000 shares of common stock, Dr. Friedmann received options to purchase 300,000 shares of common stock and Mr. Roddy received options to purchase 150,000 shares of common stock.